dprint/dprint/website/src/config.md

 npm install @dprint/typescript
 ```

-Then reference the plugin by file path in your dprint configuration:
+Then reference the `.wasm` file within the plugin by file path in your dprint configuration:

 ```json
 {